protontypes/open-sustainable-technology/README.md

 - [hyram](https://github.com/sandialabs/hyram) - is the first-ever software toolkit that integrates deterministic and probabilistic models for quantifying accident scenarios, predicting physical effects, and characterizing hydrogen hazards’ impact on people and structures

-## Electricity Consumtion and Generation Data
+## Datasets on Electricity Consumtion and Generation
 - [pudl](https://github.com/catalyst-cooperative/pudl) - makes US energy data easier to access and use
 - [global-power-plant-database](https://github.com/wri/global-power-plant-database) - A comprehensive, global, open source database of power plants
 - [electricitymap-contrib](https://github.com/tmrowco/electricitymap-contrib) - A real-time visualisation of the CO2 emissions of electricity consumption